anuraagmanvi/anuraagmanvi/README.md

 <!--- - 💞️ I’m looking to collaborate on ... --->
 📫 How to reach me - https://www.linkedin.com/in/anuraag-manvi/

+#

+- 🚗 I like to spend my time exploring places
+- 🖨️ I am also learning how to 3d print
+- ⚡I also like working on IoT projects (will update the github accordingly)
 <!---
 anuraagmanvi/anuraagmanvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.